 - (i) Donations in kind are recognised both as income and expenditure based on the invoice price of the items given at the time of donation.
-Donations in kind of property and equipment are recognised as assets (rather than expenditure) and depreciated over their useful lives. - (ii) Receivables from the Krousar Thmey Network and Deaf Coordinator, loans to employees, loans to students, advances to staff, and deposits are recognised as receivables when funds are provided and credited when collected. - (iii) Property and equipment are recognised as assets and depreciated over their useful lives. - (iv) Payables to the Krousar Thmey Network, National Social Security Fund, and tax payables are recognised as payables when incurred. - (v) Provident funds (see Note 2.f below).
+Donations in kind of property and equipment are recognised as assets (rather than expenditure) and depreciated over their useful lives. - (ii) Receivables from the Krousar Thmey Network and Deaf Coordinator, loans to employees, loans to students, advances to staff, advances to implementing partners, and deposits are recognised as receivables when funds are provided and credited when collected. - (iii) Property and equipment are recognised as assets and depreciated over their useful lives. - (iv) Payables to the Krousar Thmey Network, National Social Security Fund, and tax payables are recognised as payables when incurred. - (v) Provident funds (see Note 2.f below) - (vi) Employment seniority payment (see Note 2.h below)